TechNestOwl/expense-tracker/readme.md

 ## Overview

-The Expense Tracker is a web application for managing personal expenses.
+The Expense Tracker is a web application built with AI tools for managing personal expenses.
 Users can add, view, and categorize expenses, providing insights into spending habits through visualizations.

 ## Features